-Provide an attorney's opinion letter in an approved Minnesota Housing form verifying:
+Provide an attorney's opinion letter in an approved Minnesota Housing form format, which can be found on Minnesota Housing's Tax Credits webpage, verifying:

-- The legal description of the project property (to be attached to the opinion and labeled Exhibit A) and that it is correct and identical to the property identified in the application, the reservation letter and the carryover agreement (if one was issued for the project). - 2.
-The name of the entity that is the owner for tax purposes of the property to be part of the project and which is described in Exhibit A of the opinion. - 3.
-The name, legal designation and Tax Identification Number (TIN) of the ownership entity that will receive the HTCs, the legal designation of the party that signed the application and the business remains in good standing and duly authorized in Minnesota. - 4.
-The name, legal designation and Tax Identification Number (TIN) of all the general partner(s), and the names of the managing partner(s), contact person(s) and the required authorized signatories.
-If the partners are an organized entity, such as a limited liability corporation, a limited liability partnership or an organized partnership, provide the above information for each such entity. - 5.
-Identification and copies of any waivers required by Section 42 obtained from the IRS.

-- 6. The buildings identified in the application satisfy the requirements for an award or allocation of HTCs under Section 42. - 7.
-Any additional information deemed necessary by Minnesota Housing.
+- The legal description of the project property (to be attached to the opinion letter and labeled as Exhibit A) and that it is correct and identical to the property identified in the application, the reservation letter, and the carryover agreement (if one was issued for the project) or preliminary determination letter issued by Minnesota Housing and the legal description of the property financed with tax- exempt volume limited bonds. - 2.
+The name of the entity that is the owner for tax purposes of the property to be part of the project and which is described in Exhibit A of the opinion letter. - 3.
+The name, legal designation, and Tax Identification Number (TIN) of the ownership entity that will receive the HTCs, the legal designation of the party that signed the application, and that the business remains in good standing and is duly authorized in Minnesota. - 4.
+The name, legal designation, and Tax Identification Number (TIN) of all the general partner(s), and the names of the managing partner(s), contact person(s) and the required authorized signatories.
+If the partners are an organized entity, such as a limited liability corporation, a limited liability partnership, or an organized partnership, provide the above information for each such entity. - 5.
+Identification and copies of any waivers required by Section 42 obtained from the IRS. - 6.
+The A statement indicating that the buildings identified in the application satisfy the requirements for an award or allocation of HTCs under Section 42 - 7.
+Any additional information deemed necessary and requested by Minnesota Housing.

-Reserves, Contingencies and any Cash Savings
+Reserves, Contingencies, and any Cash Savings

-Provide a signed and dated statement documenting the amount and disposition of reserves, contingencies and any cash savings.
+Provide a signed and dated statement documenting the amount and disposition of reserves, contingencies, and any cash savings.
 If any of the above reverts back to developer/owner, general partner or any ownership interest, Minnesota Housing will consider them deferred developer fees, and for purposes of HTC allocation, restrict the developer fees as specified in the Underwriting Standards.